aws/aws-app-mesh-examples/README.md

 # AWS App Mesh

+*After careful consideration, we have made the decision to discontinue support for AWS App Mesh, effective September 30th, 2026.
+Until this date, existing AWS App Mesh customers will be able to use the service as normal, including creating new resources and onboarding new accounts via the AWS CLI and AWS CloudFormation.
+Additionally, AWS will continue to provide critical security and availability updates to AWS App Mesh during this period.
+However, starting from September 24th, 2024, new customers will be unable to onboard to AWS App Mesh.*

 ## Introduction

 App Mesh makes it easy to run microservices by providing consistent visibility and network traffic controls for every microservice in an application.
 App Mesh separates the logic needed for monitoring and controlling communications into a proxy that runs next to every microservice.
 App Mesh removes the need to coordinate across teams or update application code to change how monitoring data is collected or traffic is routed.
 This allows you to quickly pinpoint the exact location of errors and automatically re-route network traffic when there are failures or when code changes need to be deployed.